 - 2 whole Dried Red Chilis

 - 4-5 curry leaves

-Make sure you have your Sambar Masala blend made up.
-You can either make the sambar spice blend at home using this recipe, or you can purchase it here.
+- Make sure you have your Sambar Masala blend made up.
+You can either make the sambar spice blend at home using this recipe or you can use a ready-made sambar powder blend.
 If you're using the homemade blend, use the whole batch for this recipe.
-For Storebought masala, use 1 tablespoon if you like it moderately spicy or adjust downward as needed.
+For store-bought masala, use 1 tablespoon if you like it moderately spicy or adjust downward as needed.

-On the stovetop in a small pan (preferably a tadka pan), heat 1 tablespoon of ghee.
+- On the stovetop in a small pan (preferably a tadka ladle), heat 1 tablespoon of ghee.
 When it is hot, add mustard seeds, the whole red chilies, and the curry leaves.
 Stand back and allow the mustard seeds to splutter about 30 seconds.

 - You can use ready-made sambhar masala for this recipe if you prefer